ORC: Network Group-based Knowledge Distillation using Online Role Change: Experiment Settings

-\textbf{The number of temporary teachers.} We show how many temporary teachers are effiective through an experiment in Table~\ref{table:01}.
+\textbf{The number of temporary teachers.} We show how many temporary teachers are effective for KD through an experiment in Table~\ref{table:10}.
 We set the temporary teacher from 0 to $k$ and prove it by comparing the performance of all networks.
 It shows the best performance when set to $k$ = 1.
-Compared to the baseline, resnet44, renset32, and resnet20 gain 4.64\%, 4.41\%, and 2.54\% performance improvements, respectively.
-When $k$ = 0, the temporary teacher does not work as a bridge.
-As a result, there is less resnet20 performance gain, implying that it does not bridge the capacity gap with the pivot teacher.
-With $k$=2, performance decreases in comparison to when $k$=1.
-Because resnet20 almost belongs to the student group in the mid-to-late epochs, the problem of false knowledge transfer due to multiple teachers recurs, providing confusion, as shown in Fig.~\ref{fig:fig1} (a).\\
+Compared to the baseline, ResNet44, ResNet32, and ResNet20 gain 4.64\%, 4.14\%, and 2.54\% improvements, respectively.
+When there is no temporary teacher (e.g., $k$=0), the performance improvement is not significant.
+It means that there is a limit to performance improvement with only the pivot teacher.
+When $k$=2, the performance is better than when $k$=0, but not as good as when $k$=1.
+Because many networks (e.g., when $k=2$, 66\% networks are promoted from the student group) in the student group are promoted to the temporary teachers, the false knowledge can be transferred from the teacher group to the student group, as shown in Fig.~\ref{fig:fig1} (a).